 Clarity Informatics create innovative IT solutions for the healthcare industry that improve patient safety and outcomes, save clinical time and are cost effective.

 How do I login?

-You can log in to the Clarity Appraisals toolkit at www.appraisals.clarity.co.uk.
+Go to www.appraisals.clarity.co.uk and choose the correct area you belong to.
 You will need to enter your registered email address and password, then click the ‘Login’ button.

 Why am I being asked to subscribe?

 If you have been taken to the subscription page this means that you do not currently have a subscription to use Clarity Appraisals.
 This will happen if you are logging in to the toolkit for the first time or if your subscription from last year has now expired.

 How do I unlock my account / reset my password?

 If your password is not being accepted you should click the ‘Forgot your password?’ link, enter your registered email address, type the text shown in the ‘Captcha’ box and click the ‘Send’ button.
 This will send you an email to your registered email address which will contain a link.
 You need to click on the link, answer your Security Question and enter a new password.
 Finally click the ‘Renew’ button.

 Yes, Clarity are ISO 27001 accredited and all data is held in a tier 3 data centre.

 How do I change my registered email address?